 - In Recipes Calling For Stock Or Broth: Simply use it any time a recipe calls for stock or broth.
 No need to buy the boxed stuff!

-- Soups + Stews: Makes a delicious base in all your favourite soup and stew recipes.
+- Soups + Stews: Makes a delicious base in all your favorite soup and stew recipes.

 - Sauces + Gravies: Makes the most delicious homemade sauces and gravies.